 \item {[}CII] emission traces H$_2$ (see Figure \ref{fig: Z dependence}), for the same reasons that it traces SFR.
 The metallicity dependence of the conversion factor $X_{[\rm{CII]}}$ is weak, ranging from 5 to 9$\times 10^{19}$ cm$^{-2}$/(K km s$^{-1}$).
 This is due to [CII] luminosity and H$_2$ column density having a similar scaling with metallicity.
 In conjunction with our findings that [CII] emission is dominated by dense gas, this is evidence in support of using [CII] as a tracer for molecular gas content.
 Our results are fit well by the power law $X_{\rm{[CII]}}=6.31\times 10^{19} \;Z^{\prime\;0.17}\; (\rm{cm}^{-2}\;(\rm{K}\;\rm{km}\;\rm{s}^{-1})^{-1})$.
-For solar metallicity, we find agreement between our results and \cite{Ebagezio2022}.
-The result of \cite{Madden2020} is based on observations over a large range of metallicities, from $Z^{\prime}=0.02$ up to $\sim 1$, and is in agreement with result to within a factor of $\sim 2$.

-\item Our simulations are all run with identical gas surface density in order to allow for a systematic investigation of the effects of metallicity.
-We find different $L_{\rm{[CII]}}$-SFR relations for different metallicities, while observations seemingly find a single relation independent of metallicity.
-This could be due to the fact that as galaxies evolve, both its metallicity and gas surface density are expected to change, while we did not study the effect of varying gas surface density.
+For solar metallicity, we find agreement between our results and \cite{Ebagezio2022}. {Our computed value for $\alpha_{\rm{[CII]}}$ is lower than the observed value in \cite{Zanella2018}.
+When accounting for non-equilibrium effects on H$_2$ formation and taking into account potential observational bias towards CO-bright sources, the tension between the two results is partially relieved, albeit not at $Z^{\prime}=3$, which is poorly sampled by the observations.}

 \item By carefully comparing a full radiative transfer treatment with our own optically thin calculation, we are able to quantify the effective optical depth, accounting for absorption, relative bulk motion, and line-broadening (see Figure \ref{fig: tau vs Z}).
 We find that for average gas surface density of $\Sigma=10\;M_{\odot}$ pc$^{-2}$, [CII] emission can be treated as optically thin except for the most extreme cases in our $Z'=3$ run, where $\tau\sim 0.3$. \end{enumerate}